cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 ## List of Assertions

 Cypress bundles {% url "`Chai`" bundled-tools#Chai %}, {% url "`Chai-jQuery`" bundled-tools#Chai-jQuery %}, and {% url "`Sinon-Chai`" bundled-tools#Sinon-Chai %} to provide built-in assertions.
 You can see a comprehensive list of them in {% url 'the list of assertions reference' assertions %}.
-You can also {% url "write your own assertions as Chai plugins" extending-cypress %} and use them in Cypress.
+You can also {% url "write your own assertions as Chai plugins" extending-cypress-recipe %} and use them in Cypress.

 ## Writing Assertions